Purpose & Vision

 - Selection / Acquiring Access

-Content requests may be made at any time through any means including the Comment Form available on the library’s web site, in person, email, or by phone.
-Content requests that originate from perceived needs are evaluated via current reviews and or through consulting stakeholders.
+Content requests may be made at any time through any means including the Suggestion Box on the library’s website, in person, email, or by phone.
+Content requests that originate from perceived needs are evaluated via current reviews and or through consulting local stakeholders.

 - Deselection / Discontinuing Access

 Content identified for deselection is processed according to the following procedure.
-Appropriate stakeholders may be notified with details regarding the content considered for deselection.
-Included in the details are options for identifying content to be retained in the collection.
+If there is potential for the deselection of items to significantly impact course support, local stakeholders may be notified with details regarding the content considered for deselection.
 Stakeholders are given a period of time to mark items for retention.
-Once the time period expires, the items are withdrawn.
+Once the time expires, the items are withdrawn.

 - Lost Items